ndipatri/ComposeZeroTo98/README.md

 ## Step 3 - Fixing Flaky End-To-End Tests

-### 3_1 - Use while/try/catch block in our Espresso Test (live template 'step3_1_TryCatch')
+### 3_1 - Use while/try/catch block in our Espresso Test (live template 'step3_1_tryCatch')

 >Now let's see how we can quickly improve this flaky End-To-End test!”

-Open the file **app/src/androidTest/java/com/ndipatri/iot/zeroto98/ExampeInstrumentedTest.kt**
+Open the file **app/src/androidTest/java/com/ndipatri/iot/zeroto98/MainActivityEspressoTest.kt**

-Delete all code in test and insert live code as shown:
+As described below, delete part of the test and insert live code as shown:

 ```kotlin
 @RunWith(AndroidJUnit4::class)